If you have a family member living in the Netherlands find out if you’re eligible to join them with a ‘family reunification’ Dutch residence permit.

 - proof of your relationship with the relative who is the EU/EEA/Swiss citizen (eg. a marriage or partnership certificate, a tenancy agreement to prove you have lived with your partner for at least six months before applying, or a declaration from a recognized authority regarding your relationship);

 - proof of your relative’s lawful residence in the Netherlands (eg. EU registration);

 - proof that your relative has sufficient funds to cover your stay – see the income requirements here;

 - proof that you are registered in the Dutch municipal personal records database (BRP).

-Foreign documents must be legalised (authenticated) and in Dutch, English, French or German.
-For information about legalising documents and translation, read how to prepare supporting documents for Dutch visa and permit applications.
+Foreign documents must be legalized (authenticated) and in Dutch, English, French or German.
+For information about legalizing documents and translation, read how to prepare supporting documents for Dutch visa and permit applications.

 You have to complete the form called ‘Application for Verification against EU Law (certificate of lawful residence)’.
 You can download the form here.

 It currently costs EUR 50 to apply, and if your application is refused, you won’t get a refund.
 Fees are reviewed bi-yearly, so check the latest fees here.